remotework1/LavondaTalbertIT1025/Project/readme.md

 ### Executive Summary

 ##### I chose Option 2.
 IT Programming and Development is my topic of interest but learning about CISCO in Unit 3 peaked my interest as well.
 The IT Programming and Development is one of the areas of computing Amazon has agreed to pay for.
+I want to have the opportunity to work one job (remote).
 This area of computing has remote jobs and an outlet of agencies to help in recruiting (Flexjobs.com, Bucketlist.org, Indeed.com).

+### Project

+#### Implementation

+#####